 The Motueka FMU includes the Motueka River and its tributaries and the Riuwaka catchments that drain to Te Tai o Aorere / Tasman Bay.
 The Motueka River arises from Maungakura/Red Hills in the south-east.
 Its major tributaries are the Motupiko River from Te Tiritiri o te Moana/Southern Alps in the south (near St Arnaud) and the Wangapeka River in the west.
 Many karst spring streams arise in the west between Mt Owen and Tu Ao Wharepapa /Mt Arthur.

-It is 2100, our waterbodies are healthy, connected and resilient where indigenous ecosystems and biodiversity are thriving, providing abundant mahinga kai, food and resource gathering and fishing.
+By 2100, our waterbodies are healthy, connected and resilient, where indigenous ecosystems and biodiversity are thriving, providing abundant mahinga kai, food and resource gathering and fishing.
 All waterbodies and their margins have high natural character and have room to move and adapt.

 Compulsory National Values |